alenmemenduf/kitsune/README.md

 ## The team
 * [Alen Memenduf](https://github.com/alenmemenduf) - programmed player and simple enemy path, level design, managed camera.
-* [Cristian Rosiu](https://github.com/cristianrosiu) - programmed player and enemy's detection radius, UI menu, drawn the player sprite.
+* [Cristian Rosiu](https://github.com/cristianrosiu) - programmed player and enemies' detection mechanic, UI menu, drawn the player sprite.

  The items written above were the main focus of each of us.
 It was a team's work so the game design, play-testing, choosing assets, and overall decisions were done together.